gnutls/gnutls/CONTRIBUTING.md

 The make rule 'abi-check' verifies that the ABI remained compatible since the last tagged release.
-It relies on the git tree and abi-compliance-checker.
+It relies on the git tree and libabigail.

 The above do not apply to the C++ library; this library's ABI should not be considered stable.